 Ljubljana-The capital of bridges

 Europe's greenest capital will surprise you with its vibrant nightlife on the banks of Ljubljanica.
 Summer in Ljubljana is truly like a huge street party with numerous lively cafes, restaurants and small boutiques.
-Jože Plečnik was the superstar Slovenian architect, and he is mainly responsible for the outfit of Ljubljana's Old Town.
+Jože Plečnik was a superstar Slovenian architect, and he is mainly responsible for the outfit of Ljubljana's Old Town.

 Must-see in Ljubljana: